Issue 4: February 2014 Edition

 Want to get published?
 It is open source, interdisciplinary and multimedia: Click the SUBMIT button.

-Looking for something or someone in prior issues?
-Use the SEARCH function at the top of the CONTENTS page.
+Use the SEARCH function at the top of the CONTENTS page to find an article or author/artist in a prior issue.

 Don’t’ miss the next issue, click SUBSCRIBE.